HenryZ1201/doc_analyzer/README.md

 - Use table parsing model StructEqTable to extract informations from table ad convert to latex formated .txt files.

 ** To Do **
-- replace StructEqTable with a beter table recognition model?
+- replace StructEqTable with a beter table recognition model? like Unitable model?